 |Buy Now Read Review|

 Comfort, obviously!
-Right?
-Okay, it’s not quite that easy to find the right pair of travel pants, but comfort is a big part of the equation.
-Once you’ve found comfort, you’ve got 50% of the work done.
-What is the other criteria you should be looking for in the perfect travel pants?
+It’s not quite that easy to find the right pair of travel pants, but comfort is a big part of the equation.
+Once I found comfort, 50% of the work was done.
+What are the other criteria to looked for in the perfect travel pants?

 - Deep pockets